 5. Scout Out the City's Many Art Murals

-Austin is well known for its art scene and many murals all around the city.
+Austin is well known for its murals all around the city.
 The murals pop up where you least expect them, like back alleys and gas stations, so keep your eyes peeled.
 You'll find a good variety in and around Downtown and South Congress.
 Here are a few popular sites you won't want to miss:

 Greetings From Austin - 1720 S. First St.

 You're My Butter Half - 2000 E. MLK Jr. Blvd.

 I Love You So Much - 1300 S. Congress Ave.

 Jeremiah the Innocent Frog - West 21st Street and Guadalupe Street

 Find a more complete list of Austin's spectacular murals in our Best Murals in Austin blog post.